- Open the required catalog.

 - In the Catalog Manager, do any of the following:

-- When working with a business view in the Business View Editor dialog box, select Menu > Tools > Security Configuration.
+- When working with a business view in the Business View Editor dialog box, navigate to Menu > Tools > Security Configuration.
 Designer displays the Edit Business View Security dialog box.

 - When adding or editing a business view element using dialog box, switch to the Security tab.

-- In the Users/Groups/Roles panel, select the Add button and select Import from Logi Report Server from the drop-down menu (before importing, you should make sure Server is started).
-Designer then adds the users, roles, and groups created on Server in the principal box if Designer can connect to Server and log you in automatically; otherwise, it displays the Connect to Logi Report Server dialog box for you to specify the properties for connecting with Server first.
-The logged-in user should be an administrator user of the started Server so that Designer can perform the importing successfully.
+- In the Users/Groups/Roles panel, select Add and select Import from Logi Report Server from the drop-down menu.
+Designer then adds the users, roles, and groups created on the Server it connects to in the principal box if Designer can set up the connection to a started Server and sign you in automatically; otherwise, it displays the Connect to Logi Report Server dialog box for you to specify the connection and user information first.
+The user should be an administrator user of the started Server so that Designer can perform the importing successfully.

-- To edit a user/role/group, select it and select the Edit button .
+- To edit a user/role/group, select it and select Edit.
 In the corresponding edit dialog box, edit it as required.
 Changes to Server users, roles, and groups made in Designer cannot take effect on Server.

-- To delete a user/role/group, select it and select the Remove button .
+- To delete a user/role/group, select it and select Remove.

 - You cannot assign a role from Server to a local user created in Designer, while you can grant a user from Server a local role.

-- During importing, if any existing users, roles, or groups that came from Server have the same names as those in Server, Designer refreshes their properties with new information from Server, for example, the role or group information and parental relationships; however, Designer reserves their permission settings.
-Specially, if you have assigned a user from Server to any roles defined in Designer, Designer reserves these roles in its member list.
+- During importing, if any existing users, roles, or groups that came from Server have the same names as those on Server, Designer refreshes them with new information from Server, such as the role or group information and parental relationships; however, Designer reserves their permission settings, specially, if you have assigned a user from Server to any roles defined in Designer, Designer reserves these roles in its member list.

 - Select one or more users/roles/groups in the principal box.
-If you want to select all users, roles, or groups at a time, select the down button and then select the corresponding item from the drop-down menu.
+If you want to select all users, roles, or groups at a time, select and then select the corresponding item from the drop-down menu.

 - In the Resources box, select one or more view elements.
 You can select and select an item from the drop-down menu to select all the detail objects, group objects, aggregation objects, or categories in business views of the current catalog data source at a time.

-- In the Security Options box, clear the Use Default checkbox so as to customize the data security and resource security for the selected view elements.
-If you want to use the default security settings of the selected elements, make the checkbox selected.
+- In the Security Options box, clear Use Default to customize the data security and resource security for the selected view elements.
+If you want to use the default security settings of the selected elements, keep the checkbox selected.

-If you only select one principal and one view element to define the security, after you finish defining the data security and resource security, you can save the current security settings as the element's default security settings by selecting the Set as Default button.
+If you only select one principal and one view element to define the security, after you finish defining the data security and resource security, you can save the current security settings as the element's default security settings by selecting Set as Default.

 - In the Data Security box, specify whether the selected principals can access values of the selected view elements.